 Summerset also brings new jewel traits, and in particular the infused traits that increase the strength of the enchantment on that jewel by 60%.
 On your spell damage jewels, the infused trait will provide more raw healing (or damage) than the arcane trait.
 However, you also need to consider that a bigger magicka pool means a better sustain, so you might still prefer Arcane.
 This will depend on your preferences and play style as well as on your race, since Argonians for example benefit more from a greater magicka pool.

 I hope this was interesting, stay tuned for my upcoming update of my PvE healing guide and the healing Compendium featuring Nick :)!

 Introduction Welcome to this new guide !
 It will be a bit peculiar because it will be solely focused on how to front kite in vAS – that is, in front of Saint Olms, behind the main tank – as a templar.
 I will discuss […]

 Introduction Welcome to my PvE healing guide :)!
 This build aims to be as general as possible, whether you are new to healing in ESO or you want to improve your healing game play, or just read different thoughts.
 While this is not going to […]

 Have you ever wondered if you should go with magicka recovery or with cost reduction glyphs on your jewels on your healer ?
-I will discuss here the benefits of one or the other and compare them for the different healing classes. 🙂
+We discuss here the benefits of one or the other and compare them for the different healing classes. 🙂

 Have you always wondered what are the pros and cons of the different main healing races, that is, Breton, High Elf, Argonian ?
 I often read “High Elf is the best for sustain, Breton has also good sustain but a bit less, Argonian is best […]